-Why aren’t they “no longer weird”?
+Why aren’t ZT stories “no longer weird”?
 In some ways they are, but in other ways they’re not.
-As discussed in Podcast 10: “I do in fact pass on a lot of ZT stories as ‘no longer weird.’
-I probably let about ten times as many just go by as I use as stories in This is True.
-But now and then, there’s some bizarre new twist that catches my attention, and will demonstrate to readers that yes, the outrageously weird phenomenon of zero tolerance is still alive and well not just in schools, not just in American schools, but guess what: kids grow up and zero tolerance is spreading out into the real world in the U.S. and other places.
-So that’s not ‘no longer weird,’ but extremely weird indeed.”
+I do in fact pass on a lot of ZT stories because they’re “no longer weird.”
+But now and then there’s some bizarre new twist that catches my attention and it will be included to demonstrate to readers that yes, the outrageously weird phenomenon of zero tolerance is still alive and well not just in schools, not just in American schools, but guess what: kids grow up and zero tolerance is spreading out into the real world in the U.S. and other places.

 I likely pass on 99 percent of the ZT stories that come up in my research.
 I probably could include a zero tolerance story just about every week — but don’t.
 These days, they’re only included in the mix when they’re illustrative of a point.

 Bad link?
 Broken image?
 Other problem on this page?
 Let Me Know, and thanks.